Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

-I've written elsewhere about the real problems Chevy had with the launch of the SS.
-The limited time-span, and what exactly to rename the SS.
-Because I do in fact, find it hilariously stupid that you would name a car after a trim level.
+I've written elsewhere about the real problems Chevy had with the launch of the SS, including the limited time-span and a possible renaming choice.
+Because I do, in fact, find it hilariously stupid that you would name a car after a trim level.

-For those who remember, the Chevrolet SS got introduced as a 2014 model in late 2013.
+For those who remember, the Chevrolet SS was introduced as a 2014 model in late 2013.
 Our Chevrolet Commodore will do the same.
 But the shipping method will be different.
-Holden will import bodies in white and the other necessary parts, but interior and mechanicals will be handled by Chevrolet itself, assembled at the Oshawa Car Assembly Plant in Oshawa, Ontario, Canada where they build the Impala and the Camaro.
-Originally, I had a plan to discontinue the Impala and just run the Commodore as Chevy’s full-size car but I decided against that and will sell them side by side.
-But because Chevrolet USA is doing the interior, the Impala and Commodore will share an interior.
-And I'm not sure about you, but if you’ve ever been in a new Impala, it's near Cadillac level luxury.
+Holden will import bodies in white and the other necessary parts, but interior and mechanicals will be handled by Chevrolet itself, assembled at the Oshawa Car Assembly Plant in Oshawa, Ontario, Canada, where they build the Impala and the Camaro.
+Originally, I had a plan to discontinue the Impala and just run the Commodore as Chevy’s full-size car, but I decided against that and will sell them side by side.
+But because Chevrolet USA is doing the interior, the new Commodore will have a slightly more luxurious interior layout, showcasing its sport-oriented focus more than the Impala's people moving personality.

 Surprisingly, we offer the new Commodore with an I-4.
-Turbocharged four bangers can be fun too, especially when they make 275 HP.
+Turbocharged four-bangers can be fun too, especially when they make 280 HP.
 This trim will be called the 1LT.
 It will also offer an optional naturally aspirated 3.6L V6 making 310 HP.
 A six-speed automatic is standard for both engines, but an optional manual transmission is available.
-Handling packages are going to be available for both cars, including tighter springs, Brembo brakes, and better shocks.
+Handling packages are going to be available for both engines, including tighter springs, Brembo brakes, and better shocks.

 Finally getting around to the RS trim, there are some serious performance options here.
-It'll offer the same 420 HP Twin-Turbo 3.6L V6 as the CTS Vsport.
-It also gets the Yamaha performance exhaust treatment.
-And a handling package.
-Six-speed auto and manual.
+While standard with a six-speed auto, It'll offer the same 420 HP Twin-Turbo 3.6L V6 from the Cadillac CTS V-Sport, while also benefiting from the Yamaha performance exhaust treatment.
+A handling package & six-speed manual are optional.
 Realistically, the 1LT, 2LT, and RS trims are supposed to represent the SV6 trim level in Australia.
-Except here, they are a lot more fleshed out in diversity.
+The difference is, here, they are a lot more fleshed out in diversity & power range.

-The SS trim comes how the Chevy SS did.
-415 HP from the LS3.
-However, this is year one, 2014.
-It will not stay that way.
-Also, this time, there is no wait for a manual.
-It's here at launch.
+The SS trim comes how the Chevy SS did, with 415 HP from the LS3.
+However, this time, there is no wait for a manual, as it's here at launch.
 As 2014 comes to a close, the news Holden is shutting down should bring about a slew of special editions.
-And I want America to get every single one.
-Even if I have to make some up.
+And America will get every single one, even if I have to make some up.

-With 2015 on the horizon, the SS trim level gets a significant upgrade.
-Power gets boosted to a Camaro like 426 HP.
-The car also gets Magnetic-Ride Control.
-With that, the SS version receives a 1LE package, improving the handling, replacing the hood with a matte black, lighter hood and adding some horses, rounding the car out to 436 HP.
+With 2015 on the horizon, the SS trim level gains significant upgrades.
+Power gets boosted to 426 HP on base-level SS's, the same amount as the Camaro SS.
+While the Commodore SS also gains Magnetic-Ride Control, this comes in tandem with a 1LE package, improving the handling, replacing the hood with a matte black, lighter hood and adding some horses, rounding the car out to 436 HP.

 About two months later in March, we unveil the Commodore W427.
 Made to honor the founder of HSV, Tom Walkinshaw, this car will pack the LS7 V8 making 505 HP.
 And that’s how many cars will be built, 505.
 The first 137 however, will be in Obsidian Black with white rims and mirror caps.
 A white lip spoiler.
 The interior will be black and white hand-stitched leather, with special liveries on the front bucket seats and on the side of the car.
-This car is, however, a serious track car like the Camaro Z/28 and it should be taken seriously.
+This car is, however, a serious track car like the Camaro Z/28 and is out to set production sedan track records.

 In the month of May, introduce the Commodore GTS.
 With 580 HP from an LSA, this one should be pretty simple.
 In fact, convert to left-hand drive and import.
 That’s all there is to it.
 In June, the Commodore gets another horsepower bump, this time to 456 HP from the LS3.
 Called the Commodore SS Clubsport, it'll slot above the current SS trim.
 But speeding up a production idea, in September 2015, the Commodore GTS-R will get released.
 638 HP from a Chevrolet LS9.
 The only other car to use this engine was the C6 Corvette ZR1.
-Another die-hard track car, it gains a big spoiler on the back, an engine X-brace and a bunch of other cool track car features.
+Another die-hard track car, it gains a big spoiler on the back and an engine X-brace, as well as a bunch of other cool track car features.
 Only 640 GTS-R’s will be made.
 We let 2015 end, moving on to 2016.

 Year Three (Basically the Finale)

-2016 is really where things get crazy.
-The 2LT gains power, going from 321 HP to 335 HP.
+The year 2016 is really where things get crazy.
+The 2LT gains power, going from 320 HP to 335 HP.
 And the RS gains a 1LE package.
-This includes an HP boost to 464 HP, better carbon-ceramic Brembo brakes, a better Yamaha tuned exhaust, and a lot more.
+This includes an HP boost to 464 HP, better carbon-ceramic Brembo brakes, a better Yamaha tuned exhaust, and a lot of other features.
 On the SS trim, we give the LS engines a nice farewell, as we introduce the new LT1.
-With 460 HP now offered with a six-speed auto and manual in the Commodore chassis.
-The SS also gets a new 1LE package, except there is no power boost this time.
+With 460 HP now offered with a six-speed auto or manual in the Commodore chassis.
+This LT1 powered SS also gets a new 1LE package, except there is no power boost this time.
 Skipping ahead to April, we introduce the new Commodore CSV Bathurst.
 That car will have the LT4 in it, making all 650 HP.
 Outside of a final edition Commodore SS with special badges and interior design, the Commodore will have no major changes until its demise at the end of 2017.

-I can’t save the SS, rebadged as the Commodore in our hypothetical situation from its Australian demise.
+I can’t save the SS, rebadged as the Commodore, in our hypothetical situation from its Australian demise.
 It’s inevitable and something I can't just write over.
 It involves the Australian government.
 And not just Holden was hit by it, but Ford as well.
-But at least by relaunching the Commodore this way, it would be taken more as a big deal.
+But at least by relaunching the Commodore this way, it would be taken as more of a big deal.
 There's nothing boring about the new car, offering a variety of different trims and powertrains for just about anyone.
-The special, limited edition models offer a certain feeling, like as if you own a piece of history.
+The special, limited-edition models offer a certain feeling as if you own a piece of history.
 In general, the car just seems more important here than it did in its original launch.
 And that was the goal.
 To surpass the Pontiac G8, not become it.
 I'll leave pricing for the Chevrolet Commodore below.

 2014 Chevrolet Commodore: